 - Trust your gut.
 Your gut is your second brain.
+It feeds all the other organs in your body.
 Trust it.
-My gut has never lead me astray, but my head and heart… well, they can’t be trusted.
+My gut has never lead me astray, but my head and heart… well, they can’t always be trusted.

 - Don’t work after 7pm.
 Sleep is important.
 I allow my brain time to rest and rejuvenate.
 Anyone who says they’ll have plenty of time to sleep when they’re dead will be dead sooner than you (and will probably live a life full of chronic illness).
 Exhaustion and working through the night are not badges of honor or status symbols of hard work.

 - Being uncomfortable is good.
 I’ve learned that when things don’t go as planned, it often means I’m on the verge of breakthrough.
 Being uncomfortable is okay.
 It means you care.

 - You don’t need others to validate you.
 I don’t get my self esteem from others; I find it from within.
 I like to say, “What you think of me is none of my business.”

 - Get rid of anything that doesn’t bring you joy.
 There’s no room in my closet, house or life for things that no longer bring me joy.
 If you try on a dress and don’t like the way it looks anymore, get rid of it.
 Need help decluttering your life?
 The Life-Changing Magic of Tidying Up* can help you.

 - Build your own success.
 I had a partnership in business once, and will never enter into one again.
 NEVER again.
 I’ve learned that you don’t need a partner in business to be successful and that it’s best when you control and build your own success.
 Don’t depend on someone else to do it for you.